Hi, I'm Ummi

 I didn’t own a passport until I was 20.

-Growing up, I was taught that money was only to be spent on bare necessities.
+Growing up, I was taught that money was only for bare necessities.
 Travel was not one of them.
 I remember listening in wonder as my wealthier classmates told stories of their month-long family vacations in Europe.
-Even in those early years, I had already accepted that there were things in this world that people with money could do that I couldn’t.

 girl standing on cliff overlooking the sea